joejk2/web-static/content/_home/index.md

 The mission of Matched is to **accelerate the widespread adoption of deeply-decarbonised electricity**.

-Matched is the first project of its kind to use **public datasets** to and a principled model of markets to analyse the procurement practices of energy suppliers on an **hour-by-hour basis** and to rate each supplier on the degree to which they have decarbonised their electricity.
+Matched is the first project of its kind to use **public datasets** and a principled model of the grid to calculate the carbon content of suppliers' electricity on an **hourly basis**.
 Our scoreboard gives homeowners and business owners a **new level of insight** when choosing a low-carbon supplier.

 We work with suppliers and other experts in the field to ensure that our methods and scores are accurate, and our methodology, analyses, and code are **open-source and peer-reviewed**.